-- a) are admitted for trading on a stock exchange in a member state of the European Union or in another state that is a party to the Agreement on the EEA, or they are admitted for trading or included in another regulated market there, - b) are admitted for trading exclusively on a stock exchange outside the member states of the EU or outside other states that are party to the Agreement on the EEA, or they are admitted for trading or included in another regulated market there, provided the choice of such stock exchange or regulated market is permitted by BaFin, - c) are issued or guaranteed by the EU, the German Federal Government, a specialpurpose fund of the German Federal Government, a German federal state, another member state or another central, regional or local authority or by the central bank of an EU member state, the European Central Bank or the European Investment Bank, a non-EU member state or, in case of a federal state, by one of the members making up the federation, or by a public international body to which one or more EU member states belong, - d) are issued by a company whose securities are traded on the markets referred to in a) and b), - e) are issued or guaranteed by a credit institution that is subject to supervision that meets the criteria defined by EU law, or a credit institution that is subject to the prudential rules considered by BaFin as equivalent to those laid down in EU law, and which complies with such rules, - f) are issued by other bodies and the issuer is - a company with equity capital of at least 10 million euros, which prepares and publishes its financial statements according to the EU Directive on the annual accounts of limited liability companies, - a legal entity which, within a group of companies comprising one or more listed companies, is responsible for financing this group, or - iii) an entity which issues money market instruments that are backed by liabilities through a line of credit granted by a bank.
+- a) are admitted for trading on a stock exchange in a member state of the European Union ("EU") or in another state that is a party to the Agreement on the European Economic Area ("EEA"), or they are admitted for trading or included in another regulated market in a member state of the European Union or in another state that is a party to the Agreement on the European Economic Area, - b) are admitted for trading exclusively on a stock exchange outside the member states of the EU or outside other states that are party to the Agreement on the EEA, or they are admitted for trading or included in another regulated market there, provided the choice of such stock exchange or regulated market is permitted by BaFin, - c) are issued or guaranteed by the EU, the German Federal Government, a specialpurpose fund of the German Federal Government, a German federal state, another member state or another central, regional or local authority or by the central bank of an EU member state, the European Central Bank or the European Investment Bank, a non-EU member state or, in case of a federal state, by one of the members making up the federation, or by a public international body to which one or more EU member states belong, - d) are issued by a company whose securities are traded on the markets referred to in a) and b), - e) are issued or guaranteed by a credit institution that is subject to supervision that meets the criteria defined by EU law, or a credit institution that is subject to the prudential rules considered by BaFin as equivalent to those laid down in EU law, and which complies with such rules, - f) are issued by other bodies and the issuer is - a company with equity capital of at least 10 million euros, which prepares and publishes its financial statements according to the EU Directive on the annual accounts of limited liability companies, - a legal entity which, within a group of companies comprising one or more listed companies, is responsible for financing this group, or - iii) an entity which issues money market instruments that are backed by liabilities through a line of credit granted by a bank.
 They are products in which loans from banks are securitised (assetbacked securities). - All the above money market instruments may only be acquired if they are liquid and their value can be determined accurately at any time.
 Money market instruments are considered liquid if they can be sold within a sufficiently short time with limited costs.
 In doing so, the Company's obligation to redeem units in the Fund at the request of investors and to be able to sell such money market instruments on short notice must be taken into account.
 An accurate and reliable valuation system must also exist for money market instruments which allows the determination of the net asset value of the money market instrument and that is based on market data or on valuation models (including systems that are based on carrying acquisition costs forward).
 The liquidity aspect of money market instruments is considered to be met if they are listed on a regulated market within the EEA or included in or listed on such a market or on a regulated market outside the EEA, provided that BaFin has approved the selection of this market.
 This does not apply if the Company is advised that the money market instruments are not sufficiently liquid.